FabG/ml-engineer-interview/questions/algorithms-theory.md

 #### 7. What’s the difference between Type I and Type II error?
  - Don’t think that this is a trick question!
 Many machine learning interview questions will be an attempt to lob basic questions at you just to make sure you’re on top of your game and you’ve prepared all of your bases.
- - **Type I** error is a `false positive`, while **Type II** error is a `false negative`.
+ - **Type I** error is a `false positive`
+ - **Type II** error is a `false negative`.
   - Briefly stated, Type I error means claiming something has happened when it hasn’t, while Type II error means that you claim nothing is happening when in fact something is.
  - A clever way to think about this is to think of:
   - `Type I` error as telling a man he is pregnant
   - while `Type II` error means you tell a pregnant woman she isn’t carrying a baby.